bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/r/RadialExcavationDirection_0PWybQDsb7VuLXarptQq0N/Documentation.md

-Direction of radial excavation from main tunnel drive.
+Direction of radial excavation relative to the main tunnel drive.